caocscar/workshops/pyspark sparksql/pyspark.md

 buck.getSplits()
 ```
 **Note**: It doesn't assign the bin label but rather the bin index

-## Miscellaneous Methods
-There are a lot of methods available.
-A list of them are here http://spark.apache.org/docs/latest/api/python/pyspark.sql.html

 ## Merging Data
 A = df.select('RxDevice','FileId','Gentime','Longitude','Latitude','Elevation').persist()